Scientific name: Onopordum acanthium

 Why Should I Care?

-Scotch thistle invades disturbed areas, such as roadsides, ditch banks, pastures (especially when overgrazed), campgrounds, and burned areas.
-Its dense stands compete with native plants for resources and can form a physical barrier to water and grazing for animals.
+Scotch thistle invades disturbed areas, such as roadsides, ditches, pastures (especially when overgrazed), campgrounds, and burned areas.
+Its dense stands compete with native plants for resources and physically can prevent animals from reaching water and food.

 How Can We Stop It?